The Feminine Playbook: Art of Power

 But could this be the case?

-On the surface, men have always held institutional power, but beneath that, women have often been the invisible hands shaping history and male decisions.
+On the surface, men have always held institutional power, but beneath that, women have often been the invisible hands shaping decisions.

 Caravaggio’s Judith Beheading Holofernes shows raw, calculated dominance.
 Judith, delicate yet resolute, wields the blade herself.
-She plays the part of a seductress just long enough to get close—then strikes, beheading her enemy.
-Not fighting the system, but playing within it.
-And then destroying it.
+She plays the part of a seductress just long enough to get close— then strikes, beheading her enemy.

 History remembers kings.
 But look closer, and you’ll see the women who moved them like chess pieces.